pangeo-data/education-material/learningtracks/README.md

+### NTS

-Hmmm... what does "A.R.D." stand for?
+- Hmmm... what does "A.R.D." stand for?
+Ryan probably knows; or Joe knows; Rob forgets
+- When you return to this page: Be sure to scan it *first* (and notice *links*); don't just dive in and start typing stuff.
+Please.

-In all that ensues: The central idea of pangeo education is: Don't learn magic spells; rather: learn to debug.
+- Message this in all that ensues: The central idea of pangeo education is *anti - magic spell thinking*.
+Rather: Make the time to learn to debug.
+Magic spells inevitably don't work at some point.
-This is to avoid the frustration and lost time when those magic spells inevitably don't work.
+- We really need a vis heirarchy...
+  - and a one-stop shop of matplotlib detailed examples if it survives the cut

 # Learning Tracks

+Pangeo POETs support four project participant roles:

 - **Deployment Engineer**: You want to build and manage a Pangeo instance